Sue Mingus: Career

 In 2002, Mingus published a memoir titled Tonight at Noon: a Love Story.
 It was named Los Angeles Times Best Book of the Year and a New York Times Notable Book.
 Seven years later, through Let My Children Hear Music – the nonprofit created to promote Mingus' music – she presented the First Annual Charles Mingus High School Competition at the Manhattan School of Music with Justin DiCioccio.
 Today, the program is run in partnership with the School of Jazz and Contemporary Music at The New School.

-Mingus was honored as an NEA Jazz Masters fellow in July 2022.
+Susan Mingus was honored as an NEA Jazz Masters fellow in July 2022.

 Personal life

 Mingus married her first husband, Alberto Ungaro, in 1958.
 They met in Rome while she was working there.
 Together, they had two children.
 They separated after several years of marriage before his death in 1968.
 She then married Charles Mingus in 1975.
 They had met nine years earlier during his concert at the Five Spot Café and they remained married until his 1979 death.

 Sue Mingus died on September 24, 2022, at a hospital in Manhattan, aged 92.

+Her grandson was James Kent (chef).